Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 • Corporation: Complex business structure that must comply with a wide range of taxes and regulations.
 The business is a separate legal entity from the owners.

-• Partnership: A simple way to structure a business for two or more people, where each partner reports net profit or loss on their own taxes.
+• Partnership: A simple way to structure a business for two or more people, where each partner reports net profit or loss on their taxes.

-4. Other Legalities and Licensing
+4. Other legalities and licensing

-Costs of Legalities and Licensing: Free (if no licensing needed – industry dependent)
+Costs of legalities and licensing: Free (if no licensing needed – industry dependent)

-5. Setting Up a Work-space
+5. Setting up a workspace

 You have a few options.

+If you have the space at home, this can be the most cost-effective workplace.
 A desk in your bedroom, a spare room, or even the kitchen counter can function as your workplace.

 What if you can’t work at home?
 You can choose communal working spaces, but those cost money.
 What is a business owner on a budget to do?